 Uses of PET

 By far the largest application for PET bottles for colas and carbonated drinks, mineral water and edible oils, cosmetics, and personal care products.
 High IV PET is used for these products.
-Polyester used in the fiber and textile industries is the amorphous or low IV form of PET.
+The polyester used in the fiber and textile industries is the amorphous or low IV form of PET.
 Out of specification high IV PET waste can be recycled or reused to make fiber or strapping tape.
 Amorphous and crystalline grades of PET are extruded as sheets or films mostly for the packaging industry.
 The application dictates the IV.
-The higher the tensile, burst, impact or temperature specification, the higher the IV.
+The higher the tensile, burst, impact, or temperature specification, the higher the IV.
 Applications include strapping tape, photographic film, video tape, and food trays.
 PET sheet is thermoformed into trays for the freezer to oven or microwave meals, pre-prepared snacks or airline meals, and also packaging for medical devices.

 PET is difficult to process correctly so international processors take no risks and check their process throughout.
-Resin can be tested before unloading to save time or to check regrind or resin mixtures.
+Resin can be tested before unloading to save time or to check to regrind or resin mixtures.
 The PETPlus allows trends in IV measurements to be displayed, making comparisons between suppliers and batches simple and quick with full statistical analysis and search facilities.
 Processors can also monitor gradual changes in dryer operation by comparing the laboratory dried incoming resin with plant-dried samples, allowing action to be taken before problems become serious.
 A polymer chip transfer vessel is available for the PETPlus, which can store up to 10 dry samples from the dryer for several days.
 The drop in IV is proportional to moisture content, which can be derived from the results.

 The PETPlus Test Method